 The bottom line seems to be that cannabis can be used both positively and negatively to escape.
 The key is whether or not the person using cannabis is trying to embrace life or to avoid negative emotions or difficult situations.
 The former is good and the latter can be bad.
 So, what are you waiting for?
 Join the club – the cannabis club – and experience relief today.

 If you think you can benefit from using cannabis or CBD for a productive escape, the Jointly app can help.

 Getting Answers with Jointly

-Jointly is Your Cannabis Companion – a smartphone app that answers your important questions by aggregating experiences from a community of users just like you.
+Jointly is Your Cannabis Companion – a smartphone app with a cannabis social network that answers your important questions by aggregating experiences from a community of users just like you.
 Jointly is safe, secure, private, unbiased, and easy to use.
 Jointly only includes legal and licensed products from legal and licensed brands.

 Jointly can help you identify the best products for your goals, based on real experiences of other people, like you, with the same goals.

 Then, Jointly helps you learn how to use those products to their full potential.
 You can determine your optimal dose, minimize any side effects, and learn how the quality of your cannabis experience can be impacted by sleep, hydration, exercise, diet, and more.

 We hope you get the results you deserve.
 And, be sure to learn about the steps you can take to increase your odds of success.